sven-weber/triac/experiments/differential/Readme.md

 python3 -m triac --differential ANSIBLE:PYINFRA --continue-on-error --keep-base-images --rounds 100 --wrappers-per-round 10
 ```

 This will execute the experiment.
-We expect this to take rouhly 3 hours.
+We expect this to take roughly 3 hours.

 ## Results